MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

    The server typically runs on port `60006`.
 Confirm that the server is operational by accessing `127.0.0.1:60006/manifests` and checking the *.env.dev* configuration file in the front-end folder.

-1. **Enable frontend developer mode**: In the tenant settings in the admin portal, under the **Additional workloads (preview)** section, and activate the **Capacity admins can develop additional workloads.** tenant setting.
+1. **Enable frontend developer mode**: In the tenant settings in the admin portal, under the **Additional workloads** section, and activate the **Capacity admins can develop additional workloads.** tenant setting.
 This setting allows connections to your local server and persists across browser sessions.

 ### Run a sample workload